Application and selection procedure

 The prestigious PhD fellowships are awarded on a competitive basis.
 Shortlisted candidates are invited to the Biozentrum for a week of interviews with group leaders and other opportunities to interact and get to know the Biozentrum.

-You must either already hold or expect to soon receive a university degree that qualifies you for a PhD program at the University of Basel (MSc, Diploma, etc.).
-In exceptional cases, outstanding students with a BSc degree (eg. USA, Canada, Singapore) are also eligible to apply to the fellowships program; they, however, will have to pass additional courses at the Biozentrum after acceptance.
+You must hold or expect soon a university degree that qualifies you for a PhD program at the University of Basel (MSc and equivalent).
+In exceptional cases, outstanding students with a 4 year bachelor's degree, typically from outside the Bologna system, are also eligible to apply.
+These will be able to complete a Master’s program on a fast-track at the University of Basel as part of their fellowship.
 If you have already enrolled at the Biozentrum or plan to start your PhD thesis before September 1, or respectively March 1, of the same year as the open call, you are no longer eligible to apply.

 - electronic copies of your diploma/MSc degree with grades and transcripts as pdf files

 - CV or scientific résumé (maximum one page, pdf format)

 - names and contact information of 2 referees from your previous academic environment (usually faculty members).
 The referees will be contacted automatically and will be asked for a reference letter.

 You will get further information about the application procedure as soon as you have submitted your application.

 Đorđe Relić, PhD Student: “The Fellowships interview week was an absolutely inspiring and enriching experience.
 In three days, I could talk to ten Group Leaders individually for about half an hour each.”

 After the closing date for the open call, applications will be evaluated by all group leaders of the Biozentrum.
 Based on the feedback from their peers, the Program Committee will shortlist 20-30 candidates who will be invited to the Biozentrum for an interview week (travel and accommodation provided by the fellowship program).